intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 of Internet protocols.
 However, it has been interpreted in a variety of ways.
 While some interpretations help ensure the health of the Internet, others can negatively affect interoperability over time.
-When a protocol is actively maintained, protocol designers and implementers to avoid these pitfalls.
+When a protocol is actively maintained, protocol designers and implementers can avoid these pitfalls.

 --- middle